sblanck/smagexp/README.md

 ------------------------
 ### Data used in this example  <a name="data-used-in-this-example" /> [[toc]](#toc)

 In order to import histories into galaxy, you have to be logged in your galaxy instance.
-If
+If you use

 The full history of this example is available at  :
 ```